btc3o/finbot-ma/README.md

 # FinBot-MA
-FinBot.ma is a financial web-tool for Moroccan users, offering calculators for IR (Income Tax), IS (Corporate Tax), TVA (VAT), Loans, Investments, and Budgets.
+FinBot.ma is a financial web-tool for Moroccan users designed by me (Azeddine El Massnaoui), offering calculators for IR (Income Tax), IS (Corporate Tax), TVA (VAT), Loans, Investments, and Budgets.
 Built with HTML, CSS, &amp; JavaScript, it features a responsive design with EN-FR-AR support, generating graphs with Matplotlib.
 Data logs to Google Sheets via n8n, &amp; an AI chatbot assists users.